 About the Dar al-Athar al-Islamiyyah

-Dar al-Athar al-Islamiyyah (DAI) is a cultural organization based on the Kuwaiti private art collection of Sheikh Nasser Sabah al-Ahmed al-Sabah, founder of The al-Sabah Collection, and his wife, DAI director general and co-founder Sheikha Hussah Sabah al-Salem al-Sabah.
+Dar al-Athar al-Islamiyyah (DAI) is a cultural organization based on the Kuwaiti private art collection of Sheikh Nasser Sabah al-Ahmad al-Sabah, founder of The al-Sabah Collection, and his wife, DAI director general and co-founder Sheikha Hussah Sabah al-Salem al-Sabah.
 The collection preserves and presents all aspects of Islamic art and includes more than 30,000 pieces extending from Spain to China, from the 1st to 13th centuries AH (7th to 19th centuries AD).

 Established in 1983, DAI was created to manage The al-Sabah Collection permanent loan to the State of Kuwait, under the auspices of the National Council for Culture, Arts, and Letters.
 Since its inception, DAI has grown from a single focus organization to an internationally recognized cultural organization whose main activities include: